MikeyBurkman/cecil/README.md

 ## Caveats
 - Not tested on Windows.
 YMMV
 - Currently it doesn't preseve any previously-existing node_modules folder.
 This will be fixed soon.
-- I don't believe it's possible to pipe stdin to these scripts
 - The first time you call a script, NPM will download all dependencies.
 I can't figure out how to silence it, so you'll see the output from NPM.